Computer Science

 COMSC-311 Theory of Computation

 Are there any limits to what computers can do?
 Does the answer to this question depend on whether you use a PC or a Mac?
-Is C more powerful than PASCAL?
-This seminar explores these questions by investigating several models of computation, illustrating the power and limitations of each of these models, and relating them to computational problems and applications.
-Topics include finite state automata, pushdown automata, grammars, Turing machines, the Universal Turing Machine, and computability.
+Is C more powerful than Python?
+This course explores these questions by investigating several models of computation, illustrating the power and limitations of each of these models, and relating them to computational problems and applications.
+Topics include finite state automata, pushdown automata, grammars, Turing machines, the Halting Problem, and NP-completeness.

 Applies to requirement(s): Math Sciences